conradsp/SeniorDevSchool/Lesson4-Certs-SSL/README.md

+# Lesson 4 - Certs and SSL

+* What is SSL

-Creating a cert -
+* Creating a cert - using certbot/LetsEncrypt

-What is SSL
-nginx
-certbot
-tomcat
+* Configuring an app to use a cert - both nginx and tomcat/Apache

-self-signing/creating a dev environment
+* self-signing/creating a dev environment

-Add certbot/lets encrypt and nginx to docker-compose from lesson 1 to serve the app securely
+* Add certbot/lets encrypt and nginx to docker-compose from lesson 1 to serve the app securely